ionos-cloud/ionoscloud-blockstorage-csi-driver/charts/ionoscloud-blockstorage-csi-driver/README.md

 ```

 > [!IMPORTANT]
-> Be aware that tokens have a limited liftime.
-The CSI controller deployment needs to restarted every time the token is updated.
+> Be aware that tokens have a limited lifetime.
+The CSI controller deployment needs to be restarted every time the token is updated.

 ### Multi-tenancy setup

-The default settings of CSI driver helm chart are meant to be used in a single-tenancy manner.
+The default settings of the CSI driver helm chart are meant to be used in a single-tenancy manner.
 Should you need to install multiple CSI drivers using tokens from the same users or contracts, e.g. if you manage more than 1 cluster,
 you need to set the `clusterName` value on installation.